 Single bars do not point as much stability as bilateral uprights.

 A torsion shaft consists o tightly coiled spring within a flexible housing.
-With the upper end of shaft attached to a well fitted pelvic belt, and the lower end attached to the side of shoe ot to the lateral aspect of the calf band, the force developed by the spring can be used to apply a rotatory force to the limb.
+With the upper end of the shaft attached to a well fitted pelvic belt and the lower end attached to the side of the shoe on to the lateral aspect of the calf band, the force developed by the spring can be used to apply a rotatory force to the limb.

-This is useful in management of spsticity and gait deviations like toe in or toe out.
+This is useful in the management of spasticity and gait deviations like toe in or toe out.